Sodom and Gomorrah (1962 film): Plot

 Ildith dislikes the rough conditions of the Hebrew camp, but soon befriends Lot's daughters.
 She and Lot also fall in love and plan to marry.
 Meanwhile, Shuah and Astaroth begin a secret affair.
-Lot's other daughter, Maleb (Claudia Mori) and his headstrong lieutenant, Ishmael (Giacomo Rossi Stuart) also plan a marriage.
+Lot's other daughter, Maleb and his headstrong lieutenant, Ishmael also plan a marriage.

 Lot and Ildith's wedding day celebrations are interrupted by an Elamite attack.
 Although the Hebrew farmers and the Sodomite soldiers fight valiantly, they are nearly defeated by the fierce nomadic warriors.
 In a last, desperate measure, Lot orders that the dam that the Hebrews have built be broken.
 His quick thinking saves the twin cities and the Hebrews, but the camp and the crops are destroyed.
 However, the flood waters reveal that the Hebrew camp is also the site of a vast salt deposit.
 Lot now believes that the Hebrews can move out of the wilderness and live among the Sodomites ("separate, but in their full view", he cautions) by selling salt.

 Some time later, Lot and Ildith now live in luxury in Sodom.
 Sodomites and Hebrews both revere Lot and seek his judgment.
 Ishmael however, believes that Lot has succumbed to luxury and instead should liberate Sodom's mine slaves.
 Lot disagrees and advises Ishmael to wait, believing that the Sodomites will change their ways in time.
 Ishmael does not heed Lot and unsuccessfully tries to set the slaves free, believing that the Hebrews will harbour them.
 Instead the Hebrews shut their doors on the desperate escapees who are soon recaptured and sentenced to death.
 As the newly appointed minister of justice, Lot must now sentence Ishmael.
 However Ishmael is only one of Lot's problems, as he is confronted by the jealous Astaroth, who tells him that not only has he slept with both of Lot's daughters, but that Ildith had known and kept the affairs secret.
 An outraged Lot kills Astaroth.

 At this point, Queen Bera's plot becomes clear: she used the Hebrews to destroy the Elamite threat and also used Lot to rid her of her scheming brother.
 Lot becomes deeply remorseful that he has not only killed but he led his family and people into sin.
 Bera has him taken to prison.